Parking and Traffic Regulations

 VEHICLE REGISTRATION FEE

-	- Vehicle registration fee is $30.00.
-A vehicle cannot be registered if there

-	are outstanding fines.
-All fines have to be paid.
+- Vehicle registration fee is $15.00.
+A vehicle cannot be registered if there are outstanding fines.
+All fines must be paid.

 - Annual registration is effective August 1.
-The expiration date for the

-	academic school year is August 31.
+The expiration date for the academic school year is August 31.

 - Purpose: to offset the actual cost of registering vehicles and to exert better control of parking on campus